trans-travel/trans-travel/us/wy.md

  * Wyoming does not have a drag/cross-dressing law.
  * Gillette, Wyoming's library cancelled a children's event that was to be performed by a transgender woman.
+ * LGBT events at the University of Wyoming in 2023 attract transphobic extremists seeking to stop the events.

 ## Air Travel